 Our Fabulous Over 3's team:

 Amber Sihota, has worked at APTG since 1997 a few months after the program opened.
-Amber is a qualified Early Childhood Educator and lives in the Surrey community.
-Amber has 1 child and lives in the Surrey community.
+Amber is a qualified Early Childhood Educator.
+She has 2 children and lives in the Surrey community.

 Wendy Duncan, has worked at APTG since 1997 a few months after the program opened.
 Wendy is a qualified Early Childhood Educator and lives in the Surrey community.

 Rammy Sidhu, has worked at APTG for a combined 10+ years, as a casual and now as a regular permanent staff.
-Rammy is a qualified Early Childhood Educator and has 2 children and lives in the Surrey community.
+Rammy is a qualified Early Childhood Educator and is in the process of completing her Infant/Toddler certification.
+She has 2 children and lives in the Surrey community.

 Our Outstanding Casual Substitute team:

 We have several quality, experienced casual staff on our A Place To Grow team.
 Below are some of the casuals currently working to support our program when the regular staff are away on vacation or due to illness:

 Kim Lund, Amnah Chohan, Bina Shrestha, Marina Villarfria, Rafiat Davies, Bukola Akindele, Seiko Moulden, Jane Zheng, Saira Basksh, Faiza Bhutta.
 Aman Pannu, Joanne Aguinaldo, Anit Raja, Veronica Diestro and Leah Dazon.